-Timings Content Materials / Stimulus From 0.200m Aurical Defines have onto acceptable From 9.30am Arrival 10.00-10.10 Intro Warm Housekeeping Facilitator explains: What today is about Session timings Role of facilitator Stress exploratory nature of session and collaboration Permissions to record and plans for reporting Introduces observers 10.10-10.30 Session 1 - discussion in 3 small groups - initial Flipchart views about Duty of Candour AIMS: To set the scene and help get participants thinking about the issues Introductions Each participant briefly introduces themselves.
-Initial discussion: What does the term Duty of Candour mean to you (if anything)?
-What words come to mind?
-What do you think it involves?
-What would you expect of a chiropractor/osteopath when something has gone wrong?
-How does this differ from other health professionals (if at all)?
-FACILITATOR GIVES VERY BRIEF VERBAL DESCRIPTION OF THE DUTY OF CANDOUR - THE DUTY OF CANDOUR IS A RESPONSIBILITY TO BE OPEN AND HONEST WITH PATIENTS AND FAMILIES WHEN SOMETHING THAT GOES WRONG WITH THEIR TREATMENT OR CARE, OR HAS THE POTENTIAL TO CAUSE, HARM OR DISTRESS.
-THIS INCLUDES SAYING SORRY AND TAKING ACTION TO PUT THINGS RIGHT WHERE POSSIBLE In what instances would you expect your
+Timings Content Materials / Stimulus From 9.30am Arrival Refreshments available 10.00-10.10 Intro Warm up Welcome and introduction Housekeeping Facilitator explains: What today is about Session timings Role of facilitator Stress exploratory nature of session and collaboration Permissions to record and plans for reporting Introduces observers 10.10-10.30 views abo AIMS: To s thinking ab Introduc Each Initial discu What What What What What w when so How do (if at all FACILITATOR DUTY OF CAN TO BE OPEN A SOMETHING TO CARE, OR HAS THIS INCLUD THINGS RIGH a participant briefly introduces themselves.
+Ission: t does the term Duty of Candour mean to (if anything)? t words come to mind? t do you think it involves? ould you expect of a chiropractor/osteopath mething has gone wrong? es this differ from other health professionals or this differ from other health professionals or the DUTY OF CANDOUR IS A RESPONSIBILITY and HONEST WITH PATIENTS AND FAMILIES WHEN that GOES WRONG WITH THEIR TREATMENT OR S THE POTENTIAL TO CAUSE, HARM OR DISTRESS.
+ES SAYING SORRY AND TAKING ACTION TO PUT T WHERE POSSIBLE Flipchart instances would you expect your actor or osteopath to be candid?

-Explore spontaneous views on level of injury and risk and if discussions focus purely on treatment risks or if the need for candour viewed more widely i.e. data breach or non-clinical error.
-10.30-10.50 Session 2 - Plenary presentation - by GCC/GOsC AIM: To provide sufficient background information on the context to allow for a meaningful discussion To cover the following: Regulators' role Introduction to the Duty of Candour Introduction to the guidance Outline any complexities and considerations Q&A PowerPoint slides 10.50-11.10 Session 3 - discussion in 3 small groups AIM: To begin to discuss and understand the patient perspective Initial response to issues Anything surprising In what circumstances do they expect candour?
+• Explore spontaneous views on level of injury and risk and if discussions focus purely on treatment risks or if the need for candour viewed more widely i.e. data breach or non-clinical error.
+10.30-10.50 Session 2 - Plenary presentation - by GCC/GOsC AIM: To provide sufficient background information on the context to allow for a meaningful discussion To cover the following: Regulators' role Introduction to the Duty of Candour Introduction to the guidance Outline any complexities and considerations PowerPoint slides 10.50-11.10 Session 3 - discussion in 3 small groups AIM: To begin to discuss and understand the patient perspective Initial response to issues Anything surprising In what circumstances do they expect candour?
 Probing on specific examples i.e. When a patient is unaware that something has gone wrong When there is no risk of injury or distress When it is a near miss When the patient hasn't yet suffered harm but may in future When treatment is not working due to progression of an illness or condition What are the potential challenges or obstacles that prevent a chiropractor/osteopath meeting these standards?
-11.10-11.25 Break 11.25-12.40 Session 4 - discussion in 3 small groups: Considering the issues raised in the scenarios AIM: To start participants thinking Duty of Candour in practice / bring the issues to life Printout of scenarios
+11.10-11.25 Break 11.25-12.40 Session 4 - discussion in 3 small groups: Considering the issues raised in the scenarios Printout of scenarios SCENDIUS AIM: To start participants thinking Duty of Candour in practice / bring the issues to life